-Over the past weeks, we have seen the power of people banding together to bring about change.
-The current spotlight on systems of racism and injustice have made us all reflect on what we can do to take action against racism.
+Over the past few years, we have seen the power of people banding together to bring about social change.
+The current spotlight on systems of racism and injustice has made us all reflect on what we can do to take action against racism.

 One way the event industry can step up is by bringing in more black keynote speakers and panelists.
 In her Harvard Business Review article, What It Will Take to Improve Diversity at Conferences, author Ruchika Tulshyan noted,